Masstrix/stubby/README.md

-# stubby
+# Stubby
- Trys to generate stub .pyi files.
+A little utility to help try and generate stub files.